vudaoxa/LiveSubCount/README.md

 # LiveSubCount
-Small Youtube subscribers count Android client developed with Kotlin Tutorial (WIP - work in progress, coming soon)
+Small Youtube subscribers count Android client developed with Kotlin
+## Tutorial
+WIP - work in progress, it will come soon
 ## Libraries used:
 - Retrofit 2.0
 - OkHttp3